jkenney0501/dbt_superstore_dim_model/README.md

 The goal here is to take some data, model it using a layered architecture while applying some software engineering best practices.
 We are going to set up a CI/CD job from start to finish with our finished product being a consumable star schema.

 Why I incorporate layered architecture:

-- Primarily b/c it is a best practice that allows us to separate concerns, use modularity and improve our maintainabilty of our code by allowing for independent deloping, testing and modification of each layer.
+- Primarily b/c it is a best practice that allows us to separate concerns, use modularity and improve our maintainabilty of our code by allowing for independent developing, testing and modification of each layer.
 This makes for easier scaling and adaptibility to changing requirements that minimizes impacts on other parts of the system.

 **Key benefits of using layered architecture:**
 - Separation of Concerns: Each layer focuses on a specific aspect of the application, preventing code mixing and simplifying logic management.